 The curriculum focuses on didactic and clinical materials to prepare residents in taking the American Board of Orthodontics (ABO) Examinations.

-It is a requirement for every third year resident to take and pass the written component of the ABO, and all residents are encouraged to complete the board certification process.
+It is a requirement for every second-year resident to take and pass the written component of the ABO, and all residents are strongly encouraged to complete the board certification process